Confidant Classes for Career Consultancy and Coaching Classes

 • But as prime minister, Suga will have to lead, rather than implement, his professional specialty until now.
 He has promised continuity and stability, and most analysts do not expect him to break significantly from Abe’s policies.

 • But the formidable challenges Japan faces require new ideas.
-Mr. Suga assumes command at a time when the management of the administration of the COVID-19 pandemic is seen as confusing and the Japanese is in dire straits; all this in an aging demographic and unpredictable geostrategic context in the face of an assertive China, a belligerent North Korea and an unpredictable America.
+Mr. Suga assumes command at a time when the management of the administration of the COVID-19 pandemic is seen as confusing and the Japanese economy is in dire straits; all this in an aging demographic and unpredictable geostrategic context in the face of an assertive China, a belligerent North Korea and an unpredictable America.

 • It’s unclear whether Suga will choose to hold Abe’s remainder of term until next year, or go to the polls earlier to win a popular term.
 Absent an election, he’s unlikely to rock the boat with a bold policy.